NDIS Price Guide 2025-26: Financial Strategies for Provider Sustainability

 4. Plan Utilisation Monitoring: Track participant plan utilisation rates.
 When plans are under-utilised, it signals either unmet need or service delivery gaps.
 When plans are over-utilised early, it signals potential underfunding that requires early plan review requests.
 Proactive plan monitoring improves both participant outcomes and provider revenue predictability.

 5. Cash Flow Forecasting: NDIS payment cycles create inherent cash flow variability.
 Build a 13-week rolling cash flow forecast that accounts for claiming cycles, payroll timing, and seasonal demand patterns.
 This visibility prevents the cash crunches that force reactive cost-cutting.
+For the complete implementation guide, see the NDIS 13-week cash flow forecast guide.

 Compliance as a Financial Strategy